phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 ##### Advantages

 The big advantage of future combinators is that they keep the operations asynchronous.
 In combination with asynchronous I/O interfaces, this approach can lead to very high performance.
-The fact that future combinators are implemented as normal structs with trait implementations allows the compiler to excessively optimizing them to a efficient state machine.
+The fact that future combinators are implemented as normal structs with trait implementations allows the compiler to excessively optimizing them.
 For more details, see the [_Zero-cost futures in Rust_] post, which announced the addition of futures to the Rust ecosystem.

 [_Zero-cost futures in Rust_]: https://aturon.github.io/blog/2016/08/11/futures/